Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 Puffins in Iceland

-The puffin stays in Iceland from mid-April until mid-August when it starts to leave the country.
-In wintertime, the puffins stay on the ocean and they don't come back until the next breeding season.
+The puffin stays in Iceland from mid-April until mid-August, when it starts to leave the country.
+In wintertime, the puffins remain on the ocean, and they don't come back until the next breeding season.

 Puffins in Iceland